psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Aggregate Agents

+Just like the stages, the agents of a study can be aggregate with the following methods.
 | Method                                                                                            | Syntax                                         |
 |:--------------------------------------------------------------------------------------------------|:-----------------------------------------------|
 | Aggregate all agents by an [aggregate function][aggregate-functions]                              | `exp = exp1:aggregate_agents(f, label)`        |